marlirukmana/docker_mikrotik_chr/README.md

 docker compose up -d
 ```

-Please Edit port what you need
+Please Edit port what you need on docker-compose.yml
 ```
 version: "3"
 services: